 Kentucky Real Estate Continuing Education Requirements

-Specific Fulfillment Requirements: 3 mandatory hours (legal), 3 elective hours
+Specific Fulfillment Requirements: 6 mandatory hours in Kentucky real estate law, 6 elective hours

 Louisiana Real Estate Continuing Education Requirements